Last updated: Apr 21, 2026

 Day Completed: May 3

-Step 3: The Lender Sends Robert Their Initial Document Request
+Step 3: The Lender Sends the First Document Checklist

 Time Taken: Two days